Burry Port: Coal mining and the Burry Port Harbour

 In 1832, a harbour was built at Burry Port, a few years after the nearby harbour at Pembrey opened.
 Fed by a series of chaotic canals and wagonways it finally offered a way to ship Gwendraeth coal out by sea.
 Supporters of the harbour believed that its location offered considerable potential for expansion, especially as it had the advantage over neighbouring Llanelli Harbour that ships did not need to navigate the narrow channel along the Loughor estuary.
-In June 1838, John H. Browne, clerk to the Burry Port Harbour Company, wrote to the Cambrian newspaper drawing attention to these advantages after an article on port facilities in the South Wales Colafield failed to refer to Burry Port.
+In June 1838, John H. Browne, clerk to the Burry Port Harbour Company, wrote to the Cambrian newspaper drawing attention to these advantages after an article on port facilities in the South Wales Coalfield failed to refer to Burry Port.
 In 1841, an account of the potential development of the anthracite coalfield highlighted the potential of Burry Port Harbour to accommodate larger ships than could progress through the narrow channel to the larger port at Llanelli.

 No village or town of Burry Port yet existed.
 By 1840, the canals feeding Burry Port and their tramways fed coal from the entire Gwendraeth valley down to the sea.
 Early records of Burry Port as a town appear around 1850, springing up around the new docks adjacent to Pembrey.
 The importance of the newly emerging town was plain when the railways reached Burry Port, and the station serving both Pembrey and the new town of Burry Port was built a few hundred yards down from Pembrey at Burry Port.

 The canal network was now unable to handle the loads from the Gwendraeth valley mines and part of the canal network was converted into the Burry Port and Gwendraeth Valley Railway by the late 1860s with the port continuing to grow in importance and shipping volumes.
 It did not, however, achieve the levels of trade that many had anticipated and went into gradual decline in the 20th century.